-The 2017 Rama saw rain showers – while 2016 sported sunburns, orcas, and a show of Northern Lights.
-We all look forward to seeing what adventures the 2018 Rama has to offer.
+The 2017 Rama saw rain showers – while 2016 and 2018 sported sunburns, orcas, and a show of Northern Lights.
+We all look forward to seeing what adventures the 2019 Rama has to offer.

 Want to know more about the bivalves and the creatures they share their habitat with?
 Than don’t miss the chance to join biologists and local guides for a guided tour of the tide flats.

 Hama Rama Beach Tours

 During the Rama, walks will take place on the Hama Hama farmlands as the tide falls to its lowest.
 The tours allow families and individuals the opportunity to flip rocks (and flip back again) and ask questions about the marine low tide interactions.